phyloacc/PhyloAcc/README_OUTPUT.md

   * *log_ratio*: Bayes factor between null and accelerated model
   * *loglik_Max1, loglik_Max2, loglik_Max3*: Maximum joint likelihood of X (sequences), r (mutation rates) and Z (latent states) under null ($M_0$), full ($M_2$) and accelerated ($M_1$) model respectively.

 If updating hyperparameters, the algorithm will only compute the log-likelihood under full model.
 When the hyperparameters are updated, the log-likelihoods for each element will be recomputed and concatenated to this file.
+If an element is filtered because of too many alignment gaps (criteria see [README2.md](PhyloAcc/README2.md)), all the columns will be zero.
+If the MCMC algorithm is trapped at some local modes or some other numerical errors for some elements, it will return NA.

 *prefix*_1_elem_Z.txt: maximum loglikhood configurations of latent state Z under full model, with Z=-1(if the element is 'missing' in the branches of outgroup species),0(neutral),1(conserved),2(accelerated); each row is an element, ordered same as the input bed file.
 Output this file if not sample hyperparameters.